-Upgrading the Firmware
+Upgrading the firmware

-When you upgrade your camera with the latest firmware from the Axis Web site, your camera receives the latest functionality available.
+When you upgrade your camera with the latest firmware from Axis web site, your camera receives the latest functionality available.
 Always read the upgrade instructions and release notes available with each new release, before updating the firmware.

-Preconfigured and customized settings are saved when the firmware is upgraded (providing the features are available in the new firmware) although this is not guaranteed by Axis Communications AB.
-Always read the instructions and release notes available with each new release, before upgrading the firmware.
+Preconfigured and customized settings are saved when the firmware is upgraded (providing the features are available in the new firmware) although this is not guaranteed by Axis Communications.

-- 1. Save the firmware file to your computer.
+- Save the firmware file to your computer.
 The latest version of the firmware is available free of charge from the Axis website at www.axis.com/techsup - 2.
-Go to Setup > System Options > Server Maintenance in the camera's web pages. - 3.
-In the Upgrade Server section, browse to the desired firmware file on your computer.
+Go to Setup > System Options > Server Maintenance in the camera's web pages. - In the Upgrade Server section, browse to the desired firmware file on your computer.
 Click Upgrade.